WeblateOrg/weblate/docs/admin/projects.rst

 Source string bug report address
     Email address used for reporting upstream bugs.
 This address will also receive notification about any source string comments made in Weblate.
-Locked
-    You can lock the translation to prevent updates by users.
 Allow translation propagation
     You can turn off propagation of translations to this component from other components within same project.
 This really depends on what you are